Serving MD, DC & VA

 Can Homeowners Insurance Be Cancelled Because of Roof Condition?

-As a homeowner, you’re probably wondering if your homeowner's insurance can be cancelled due to the condition of your roof, and if your insurer really has the right to drop you.
+As a homeowner, you’re probably wondering if your homeowner’s insurance can be cancelled due to the condition of your roof, and if your insurer really has the right to drop you.
+Poor roof conditions or neglect can result in insurance cancellations, making regular roof upkeep essential to prevent coverage termination and keep your premiums low.

 The short answer is yes, it can happen.
 Insurance companies have the right to non-renew or drop your coverage if they believe your roof poses too high of a risk.
 An insurer can also choose to include a roof exclusion in your policy.